-Roma tomatoes are grown in Australia, Great Britain, United States, and Mexico.
-These meaty tomatoes have few seeds and are oblong shaped.
+Roma tomatoes are commonly grown in Australia, Great Britain, United States, and Mexico.

 The tomatoes contain vitamin C and vitamin K which assist the body in repairing injuries, preventing blood clotting, and improving immunity response.
 They are also a very good source of copper, potassium, manganese and dietary fibre which assist in preventing aging, regulating blood pressure, and keeping skin healthy.